 Gold stocks have finally jumped to a new US$ high, surpassing its 2011 peak.
 Can the gold stocks run continue?
-Is it time to take profits?
-How many gold sotcks should you own and in what form.
-In this article we answer these questions and more.
+Is it time to take profit on gold stocks?
+How many gold sotcks should you buy now and in what form.
+In this article we answer these questions about gold stocks and more.

-Including the main gold stocks in a balanced portfolio is still paying off.
+Including gold stocks in a balanced portfolio is still paying off.
 Under the Radar Report's homegrown gold stock producing favourites have returned an average 90% since early 2018, most recently aided by a gold stock price that has climbed 21% in six months in US$ and 18% in A$ terms.
-To access research on the best gold stocks on the ASX, click here for a 14-day free trial.
+To access research on the best gold stocks to buy now, click here for a 14-day free trial.

 Under the Radar Report has had long-term success from the likes of two gold stocks.
 To find out which gold stocks these are, please sign up for a 14 day free trial here.
 In fact, one of these gold stocks is one of our best performers, having increased more than 13 fold since we first tipped it.

 How can I invest in gold stocks in Australia?

 Our recommended strategy to invest in gold stocks in Australia is to avoid gold stock companies with single mine risk; focussing on the second tier gold stock producers as they grow organically or through sensibly priced off-market mine acquisitions.
 It could be argued that subsequently, these gold stock companies are now first tier.

 Australia’s extraction expertise should never be underestimated.
 What you pay for this skill, experience and potential is the key to making money.
 Of course, you should overlay this with a view on the gold stock price, which is what we are discussing in this article.

 Our best performing stocks.